 Ramakrishnan was born in Tamil Nadu.
 He has won the Nobel Prize for Chemistry.
 He is also a recipient of the Padma Vibhushana.
 His works include distinguished contributions in RNA structural ribosomes.

 Bachpan Bachao Andolan is an NGO founded by this iconic figure to strive against child labor and to secure the rights of children.

-As a child activist, he has liberated nearly 1 lakh children from child labour, trafficking, and slavery.
+As a child activist, he has liberated nearly 1 lakh children from child labor, trafficking, and slavery.
 He shared his Nobel Prize in Peace with Malala Yousafzai.

 Abhijit Banerjee (2019)

-Born and educated mostly in India, he is the recent addition in the Nobel Prize Winners’ List.
+Born and educated mostly in India, he is a recent addition to the Nobel Prize Winners’ List.
 He has won the Nobel Prize in Economics and shares it with Esther Duflo and Michael Kremer.
 Their work was based on alleviating global poverty.
 He presently lives and works in the United States.